 The Minnesota Leadership Council on Aging reports that each year in Minnesota alone, 600,000 caregivers leave over $7 billion on the table as they provide home care for elderly parents or disabled family members.
-At Best Home Care, we understand the financial burdens that caring for a family member can create.
+At Best Home Care, we understand the financial burdens that caring for a family member may create.
 This is why we make it a point to provide information on different types of compensation for family caregivers.
-Explore these options below and discover how to get paid for taking care of a family member.
+Explore these options below and discover how you can get compensated for the caregiving support you currently provide.

-Provides low-income individuals with the freedom to choose their own home attendant including the option to hire relatives or friends as their personal care assistant.
+This program provides low-income individuals with the freedom to choose their own home attendant, which includes the option of hiring relatives or friends as their personal care assistant.

-The Veterans Administration provides monthly payments, reimbursement for travel expenses, and health insurance for family members providing in home care for disabled veterans who incurred injuries during their service after September 11, 2001. $1600 is the average monthly stipend that individuals get paid to take care of a disabled family member.
+The Veterans Administration provides monthly payments, reimbursement for travel expenses, and health insurance for family members providing in home care for disabled veterans who incurred injuries during their service after September 11, 2001.
+The average monthly stipend for indivduals who care for a disabled family member is $1600.
 The VA also pays for PCAs and home health care for disabled veterans.

 Depending on your specific situation, you may receive direct payments from Medicaid or from the state as a family caregiver.
-As a PCA, you may receive payment directly from the state after submitting some forms, or you can be paid by a qualified home care agency.
-In Minnesota, personal care assistants receive payment from a home care agency after their relative or friend has been approved for PCA services.
-To learn more about getting paid to take care of a family member, contact Best Home Care directly at (651) 330-2550, email@example.com, or through our online contact form.
+As a PCA, you may receive payment directly from the state after submitting some forms, or you receive payment from a qualified homecare agency.
+In the state of Minnesota, PCAs receive payment from a homecare agency after their relative or friend has been approved for PCA services.